 Provide Feedback That Is Constructive And Timely

 It’s important to provide constructive criticism when doing reviews so that employees know exactly what they need to improve upon – and how they can do it more effectively next time around.
+Feedback isn’t only for performance reviews time!
 At times though it might seem quicker just to praise someone, combining praise and constructive feedback will get the most from your staff.

 There are three types of feedback: Positive, Negative and Constructive.
 These three pieces can be summed up in the following sentence: “Positive comments without context make you feel good but don’t help improve performance.”
 It is important to provide constructive criticism when doing reviews so that employees know how they could do better next time around-and it’ll also be easier for them because everyone was involved every step of the way.